peritext/peritext/specification/sections/doc-tech.md

                 }
             ],
-            resources : [], //resources used in the section children : []//same structure as the root, recursively repeating for all the data tree },
+            resources : [], //resources used in the section },
     config : {
         assetsSource : {}, // metadata about sources (source type, user id, api key, root)